 A guardianship of the person or of the estate of a minor ends on the minor’s eighteenth (18th) birthday.
 The guardian of the estate of a minor is required to file a final account within thirty (30) days showing the remaining assets of the guardianship that have been turned over to the former minor.

-A guardianship of the person or estate of an incompetent adult can be terminated for four reasons:
+A guardianship of the person or estate of an incompetent adult can be terminated for three reasons:

 • the ward dies

 • adult ward is determined by the Court to be competent